15 May Spicy Beef Salad

 In my quest for deliciousness via gluten-free goodness, I’ve been experimenting with a lot of international flavors.
 A friend suggested I begin with the regions of the world where wheat isn’t grown, such as Thailand, and as a huge fan of Thai food, I thought this was a capital idea.
-One of my favorite dishes is laab, a spicy beef dish (a salad, really) which is normally made with ground pork, beef or chicken.
+One of my favorite dishes is laab, a spicy beef dish (a salad, really) which is normally made with ground pork, beef or chicken, all housed in cabbage leaves.
 I’m a beef girl, and prefer a sliced steak for texture, so this is my riff on the idea.

 Warning: Be careful with fish sauce.
 The one I buy is from an Asian market, and its ingredients are simply anchovies, salt and sugar.
 Check the label to ensure there are no wheat derivatives.

 6 oz. skirt steak